-Before IPO of a company, its shareholders include limited people like founders, co-founders, relatives, friends and initial investors (like an angel investor, venture capitalist etc).
+Before the IPO of a company, its shareholders include limited people like founders, co-founders, relatives, friends and initial investors (like an angel investor, venture capitalist etc).
 However, after the company offers its IPO, anyone (public, institutional investors, mutual funds etc) can buy the shares of the company.

 What does ‘Going public’ mean?